Cameron Heyward: 2013

 Heyward began the regular season as the backup strongside defensive end behind Brett Keisel.
-He appeared in the Pittsburgh Steeler's season-opener and made one solo tackle in a 16–9 loss to the Titans.
 On September 22, 2013, he earned his first career start in place of weakside defensive end Ziggy Hood and finished the 40–23 loss to the Chicago Bears with one solo tackle.
-Heyward earned his second start during a Week 6 matchup against the Jets and recorded two combined tackles in a 19–6 victory.
 He remained the starting weakside defensive end for the rest of the season.
 On November 3, 2013, he made five combined tackles and earned his first sack of the season on Tom Brady, as the New England Patriots routed the Steelers 55–31.
 In Week 14, he made a season-high ten combined tackles, a sack, and a pass deflection during a 34–28 loss to the Miami Dolphins.
 He finished the season with 59 combined tackles (35 solo), seven pass deflections, five sacks, two tackles for loss, and a fumble recovery in 16 games and 13 starts.
 He finished second on the team (first among defensive linemen) with five sacks and led the team with 31 quarterback pressures.
 Pro Football Focus ranked him 19th among all the qualified defensive ends in 2013.

 2014

 On April 22, 2014, the Pittsburgh Steelers exercised a fifth-year option on his rookie contract paying him $6.96M in 2015.

 Throughout training camp he competed with Brett Keisel, Stephon Tuitt, and Cam Thomas to be a starting defensive end.
 Defensive coordinator Dick Lebeau named him the starting weak side defensive end, opposite Cam Thomas, to begin the regular season.

 He started the Steelers season-opener against the Browns and made four combined tackles and sacked Brian Hoyer in a 30–27 victory.
 The following game, he recorded a season-high seven combined tackles as the Ravens defeated the Steelers 26–6.
 On October 3, 2014, Heyward was fined $22,050 by the NFL for using abusive language towards an official during Week 4 loss to the Tampa Bay Buccaneers.
 On December 21, 2014, Heyward recorded four combined tackles and was credited 1.5 sacks on Alex Smith during a 20–12 victory over the Kansas City Chiefs.
 The following game, he made a season-high six solo tackles, an assisted tackle, and sacked Andy Dalton in a 27–17 win.
 He finished the season with 53 combined tackles (33 solo), a career-high 7.5 sacks, and four pass deflections in 16 games and 16 starts.
-Heyward played in 64 consecutive games during his first four seasons.
 He received the sixth highest overall grade among all qualified defensive ends from Pro Football Focus in 2014.

 The Steelers finished first in the AFC North with an 11–5 record in 2014.
-On January 3, 2015, Heyward made two combined tackles in a 30–17 loss to the Ravens in the AFC Wildcard game.
+On January 3, 2015, Heyward made two combined tackles in a 30–17 loss to the Ravens in the AFC Wild Card Round.